2018/19 September Registrations

 Free Play - toys and puzzles are out during the first 20 minutes of class until everyone is settled in.

 Choo Choo Train To The Potty - we make a choo choo train by lining up and putting hands on each other's shoulders to head to the bathroom and wash hands before snack time.

-Reading Time - we put out library books related to the weekly theme for the kids to look at and read while we clean up from snack time.
+Reading Time - we put out library books for the kids to look at and read while we clean up from snack time.

 Dance & Movement - using such music as Let It Go from Frozen to such classics as Beethoven, we use our gross motor skills to think about different ways to move and dance.

 Structured Learning Time - we talk about the theme of the week, practice words that begin with that letter, learn a song about it, trace it in the air, and more creative ways to inspire the children to get excited about letters, shapes, numbers, days of the week, and more!